This article series documents a journey of modifying and improving a 3D printer.

 40mm x 40mm x 10mm Motherboard cooling fans, note the obstacles

 The positive efficiency benefits of treating the mainboard and power supply as additional chamber heaters are, in my opinion, definitely outweighed by the problems of having hotter-than-necessary electronics and louder-than-necessary fans.
-If the designers were concerned with dust and other contamination, they could probably have found a better solution with some kind of air filter.
+If the designers were concerned with dust and other contamination, they could probably have found a better solution with some kind of air intake filter.

 My temporary modification here was to mostly run the 3D printer with one enclosure side removed, connecting a variable step-down voltage regulator to the 24V DC fan header, and running a 12V 3-Pin 120mm computer fan to cool the mainboard components.
 This leaves the build enclosure open and is not ideal, but was acceptable for the type of printing I did.